TristanKnox/WebCheckers/docs/DesignDoc.md

 ![Over All Code Coverage](OverAllCoverage.png)

 #### Appl Tier
-As you can see the appl tier has the most coverage with 77%.
+As you can see the application tier has the most coverage with 77%.
 This is because the PlayerLobby and the GameCenter are the only two classes in this tier and contain relatively simple methods that are easily tested.